 A number of Potentially Responsible Parties (PRPs) have been named for the site.
 The first group, called the Performing PRP Respondents, have all signed a 2011 Administrative Order on Consent to conduct the Remedial Investigation and Feasibility Study for the Site.
 These Respondents include The City of New York, BP America, Inc., The Brooklyn Union Gas Company (d/b/a National Grid), ExxonModbil Oil Corporation, Phelps Dodge Refining Corporation (now Part of Freeport McMoRan, Inc.) and Texaco, Inc. (now part of Chevron Corporation).

 Another group of PRPs has been recently named.
-These include the Consolidated Edison Company of New York, National Railroad Passenger Corporation (AMTRAK), American Premeir Underwriters, Inc., Connell Limited Partnership, The Long Island Railroad Company, Motiva Enterprises, LLC, Shell Oil Company and Simsmetal East LLC (a subsidiary of Sims Metal Management, Inc.),Darling Ingredients Inc, Sunoco Entities (Sunoco Inc, Energy Transfer L.P.).
+These include the Consolidated Edison Company of New York, National Railroad Passenger Corporation (AMTRAK), American Premeir Underwriters, Inc., Connell Limited Partnership, The Long Island Railroad Company, Motiva Enterprises, LLC, Shell Oil Company, Simsmetal East LLC (a subsidiary of Sims Metal Management, Inc.),Darling Ingredients Inc, Sunoco Entities (Sunoco Inc, Energy Transfer L.P.).

 The search for additional PRPs is ongoing.